kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 imageChangeAnimator?.isReversed = imageMoveAnimator.isReversed
 ```

-Finally, handle the stopping.
-You're not going to do quite the same here - abandoning the fade animation half way through would look rather odd.
-In `handleStopButtonTapped(_:)`, after you stop the move animator, just pause the image change animator:
+Finally, you need to handle the stopping.
+You’re not going to do quite the same thing here — abandoning the fade animation half way through would look rather odd.
+In `handleStopButtonTapped(_:)`, after you stop the move animator, simply pause the image change animator:

 ```swift
 imageChangeAnimator?.pauseAnimation()
 ```

-After you finish the move animator in the `.stopped` case, add this code:
+After you finish the move animator in the `.stopped` case, add the following code:

 ```swift
 if let imageChangeAnimator = imageChangeAnimator,